Electron Clone v2

 The new lid has arrived but I'll wait until the next ABUG scotland to see if it fits etc.

 During ABUG scotland I fitted the keyboard - all the mounting holes were in the correct place but the space for the space bar is 2mm to the right.
-This is anoying but not a great problem, I have updated the artworks so any future panels are correct.
+This is annoying but not a great problem, I have updated the artworks so any future panels are correct.

 Two other problems came to light - prior to the meeting I replaced the CAPS LOCK LED but managed to fit it the wrong way round and during the meeting one core of the keyboard ribbon cable failed.
 Both of these problems had to wait till I got home and are now fixed.